Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

   // option 2
   auto x = get<1>(t);

-In most cases, the question should be irrelevant; the compiler will eliminate the superfluous calls to :cpp:`get` as accomplishing nothing.
+In most cases, the question should be irrelevant; the compiler would eliminate the superfluous calls to :cpp:`get` as having no side effects.
 However, if :cpp:`get` has side effects (however much we might be inclined to consider that poor design), this could matter.

 Certainly in the above example, we believe that the compiler should elide the "superfluous" value accesses, as this feels like the most natural consequence of combining the unpacking and slicing operations.
 A more interesting question, which we believe should be open to committee input, is what to do if slicing and unpacking are explicitly separated, as in :cpp:`[1][:]t`.
 While our inclination is that this form should be exactly equivalent to :cpp:`[1]t`, an argument could be made that writing out the operations separately implies that the programmer intends for each value of :cpp:`t` to be accessed, with any resulting side effects incurred, before reducing the resulting parameter pack to only the value at index ``1``.